-Rucking is one of the simplest, cheapest, and most effective ways to stay fit and adventure-ready, and all you need to get started is a good rucking backpack, a little weight for your ruck, and a good pair of rucking shoes.
-But with so many options, from an array of rucking boots to running shoes to trainers, finding the best shoes for rucking – that are durable, lightweight, and fit for heavy loads and varying terrain – can be difficult.
+Rucking is one of the simplest, cheapest, and most effective ways to stay fit and adventure-ready, and all you need to get started is a good rucking backpack, a little weight for your ruck, and a good pair of shoes.
+But with so many options, it can be tough deciding to wear boots or wear shoes as you choose from the array of rucking boots to running shoes to trainers, finding the best shoes for rucking – that are durable, lightweight, and fit for heavy loads and varying terrain – can be difficult.
 Don’t sweat it…we have you covered.

 I spent months researching and testing boots and shoes to identify the best boots and shoes for rucking, understanding what makes them great, and who they’re best for, and distilled them into this list.